ierg4210/shop-samples/SETUP-CERT.md

 ## Submit the CSR file to CA for a signed Certificate

 Get a 90-day SSL Certifate from Comodo for free from [freessl.su](http://www.freessl.su/)
+ - Your Name: <your name>
+ - Your Email: <your own email address>
+ - Phone: <your mobile phone / or dept phone number>
+ - Select the server software used to generate the CSR: Apache/ModSSL
+ - CSR: <copy & paste what you've generated>

-Choose "admin@ierg4210.org" to receive an email to prove domain ownership.
+ - For Domain Control Validation, choose "admin@ierg4210.org" as the approved email address to prove domain ownership.

 The teaching team upon receiving this email will authenticate to comodo that we actually authuorize such a SSL cert application.

 It then take 1 hour to 2 days to have the cert signed by Comodo and emailed to you (in an attachment ssl_certificate.zip).